ThePaladin000/FinalProject/README.md

 **Logger Module** (`src/lib/logger.ts`):

-- `logRequest()` - Logs all API requests and responses
+- `logRequest()` - Logs all API requests and responses (server-side only)
-- `logError()` - Logs errors with full stack traces
+- `logError()` - Logs errors with full stack traces (server-side only)
-- Sends events to PostHog for long-term storage and analysis
+- `logInfo()` - Logs informational messages (server-side only)
+- `logWarning()` - Logs warning messages (server-side only)
+- All logger functions automatically no-op on the client side
-- Falls back to console.log (captured by Vercel's logging system)
+- All server-side output is automatically captured by Vercel's logging system

+**Client-Side Console Suppression** (`src/lib/consoleOverride.ts`):

+- Automatically overrides all console methods in production
+- Prevents any console output from appearing in user browsers
+- Only affects production builds; development logging remains active
+- Improves security by preventing information leakage

 **API Route Integration**:
 All API routes in `/src/app/api/*` use the centralized error handler and log all requests/responses automatically.

-### Why PostHog?

-PostHog provides:

-- Free tier (1M events/month)
-- Request/response tracking
-- Error monitoring with stack traces
-- Session recording for debugging
-- User analytics and funnels
-- Feature flags for gradual rollouts
-- Works seamlessly with Vercel serverless architecture

-This approach meets the spirit of traditional logging requirements while being optimized for modern serverless infrastructure.
+### Viewing Logs on Vercel

+To view your application logs:

+1. Go to your Vercel dashboard
+2. Select your project
+3. Navigate to the "Logs" tab
+4. Filter by log level (errors, warnings, info)
+5. Search and filter by timestamp, function, or content

+Vercel automatically captures all console output and provides real-time log streaming with persistent storage.